 Classic Catalog - Search the catalog with options for subject, author, series, or ISBN

-Advanced Catalog Searching - Using multiple limiters, Boolean operators, wildcards and keyword grouping, this interface gives users the most powerful set of tools to find what they need.
+Advanced Catalog Searching - Use multiple filters, Boolean operators, wildcards and keyword grouping to find exactly what you need.

 You may renew by telephoning any library location, by accessing the My Account link from our homepage, or in person at any SCDL location.
 Items cannot be renewed if they are on hold for another patron.
 If they are not on hold, all SCDL items may be renewed up to 20 times.